Solutions of a charged scalar field in five-dimensional helicoid solution with electromagnetic field: The charged scalar field

 We know that the $tanh^{-1}(u)$ terms have no effect on the singularity structure of Eq. (\ref{inceleradial}), and it still has the singularity structure of the DCH equation (\ref{heund}).
 However, if $c_2 \ne 0$, i.e. in the presence of an EM potential, the form of the radial equation with $F_2(u,c_2)$ does not meet with the DCH equation.
 Moreover, if we assume that Eq. (\ref{inceleradial}) is a DCH equation, then its parameter $\alpha$ should be zero, therefore it should be possible to transform it to the Mathieu equation using the method we studied in the Appendix.
 However, when we compare Eq. (\ref{mathieustart}) with the radial equation given in (\ref{yardimci}), we observe that the coefficient of $sinh(2x)$ in Eq. (\ref{yardimci}) has a radial dependence, unlike Eq. (\ref{mathieustart}) which prevents us from using this method to obtain a Mathieu-type solution, or a DCH solution with $\alpha=0$ correspondingly.

 We can study Eq. (\ref{inceleradial}) numerically to see the behavior of the radial solutions.
 We employed the SageMath software system in our numerical analysis \cite{sagemath} as explained in \cite{Birkandan:2017tlh}.
 As an alternative, one can use the integral series approach given in \cite{Giscard:2020iqg,numericalheun}.
+It should be noted that the spikes at the far right of some graphs are the artifacts of the numerical solver and they should be disregarded.

 As one can see from the Figures (\ref{fig:qmuzero}, \ref{fig:qmunonzero}, \ref{fig:varmuq}), changes in the mass and charge values affect the behavior of the solution slightly, and the EM field (via the parameter $c_2$) does not change the general character of the solution except the decaying behavior and the ``effective" radial range where the radial solution has a visible oscillatory nature.
 We can claim that $c_2$ puts an ``effective" cut-off on the physical range as the solutions approach to zero after a radial distance from the origin.